portalpayments/portalwallet/YCOMBINATOR.md

 ## Sending money

 We have made a demo wallet for Jared Friedman that's already signed in and verified.
 Normally, users go through a regular Jumio / Onfido government-supplied ID check as part of signup, to get verified, we've saved you the time for this demo!

 The account has $10.00 real USDC, and you can send the money anywhere you want.

 **Some things to try**

 - Someone online says they're your friend Vaheh says `6PCANXw778iMrBzLUVK4c9q6Xc2X9oRUCvLoa4tfsLWG` is their Solana account.
 Let's find out if this is true!
 Try sending to that address.

 <img src="docs/transferring/0-home.png" alt="home"/>

 You can send USDC to Vaheh's wallet, and know it's really him, entirely on the block chain.

 <img src="docs/transferring/1-transfer.png" alt="transfer screen"/>
 <img src="docs/transferring/2-verified.png" alt="verified"/>
 <img src="docs/transferring/3-sending.png" alt="sending"/>
 <img src="docs/transferring/4-sent.png" alt="sent"/>

 - If someone doesn't have the required Portal Token, say Kevin Rose `3ikkFnEDBvUXPHfCmvXma4qBGZxMooveQ5eM6LLQgeuQ` you can either invite them to get verified, or send them money anyway.

 ## Note

-There's a few parts - transaction history, the onboarding workflow to get verified, etc -that we're still working on.
+There's a few parts - particular the onboarding workflow -that we're still working on.